vadim183/one-pricer-react-poc/STYLE-GUIDE.README.md

 ## **State Management**

 ## **Component Development**
-All components (except App) will be divided into 2 groups:
+All components (except App) will be divided into smart components (containers) and dumb components (components):

 #### **Containers**
 Will have a `.container` extension.
 These are the only components who are